2022 Civil Society Steering Committee Selection

-Criteria to Run for a Civil Society Seat on the Steering Committee
+Criteria and process to run for a Civil Society seat on the Steering Committee

-Each civil society member of the SC needs to fulfill the two key responsibilities listed in the mandate:
+Each civil society member of the Steering Committee needs to fulfill the two key responsibilities listed in the mandate:

 - to perform the international governance role for OGP in the Steering Committee;